erw004/cse15l-lab-reports/lab2.md

 Absolute path to the private key for SSH key for logging into `ieng6`:\
 ![Image](2a.png)

-Absolute path to the private key for SSH key for logging into `ieng6`:\
+Absolute path to the public key for SSH key for logging into `ieng6`:\
 ![Image](2b.png)

 Logging into `ieng6` without password:\